 The making up of excuses, signing up for an extra shift at work to become unavailable, or just canceling at the last minute.
 This leads to a breakdown of friendships and even intimate relationships as there is no effort for reinforcement of personal bonds.

 Negative self-talk is carried out by people with low self-esteem because they are unable to effectively process the interactions with others positively and challenge negative thoughts.
 For example: Why am I not as handsome as him?
 Why do I not look like her in this dress?
 Do they notice that I am here?
 While interacting you constantly doubt and second guess yourself around others; this fear and lack of confidence can impact your friends and how they interact with you.

 Unable to Take Advantage of Opportunities

 Social networking is a greatly beneficial activity to engage in periodically.
 This allows you to make connections and present yourself as a brand.
 When in social reaction settings, it is noticeable that you are less outspoken and withdrawn than others.
 This is a reaction with the aim of preventing any attention being focused on you.

 The lack of confidence gives individuals a negative impression of your capabilities and how well you communicate with others.
 It can be interpreted as a lack of interest in what is being offered and the opportunities that could be great for your development, specifically career development.

 The difficulty experienced when socially interacting may lead to substance abuse.
 This is another action to try and cope with meeting the expectations of others.
-The use of alcohol and other drugs removes the inhibition of negative self-talk.
+The use of alcohol and other drugs removes the inhibition of negative self-talk and negative messages.